neuml/cord19q/tasks/sharing.md

 - Network theory provides a useful framework with which to explore the politics of knowledge in global health with its emphasis on individuals' social context.<br/>
 - Debates around issues, such as the level to which communities could reduce transmission rates themselves, did not prevent this group from providing a coherent response to the key policy dilemmas.<br/>
 - Global health governance is increasingly focused on epidemic and pandemic health emergencies that require an interdisciplinary approach to accessing scientific knowledge to guide preparedness and crisis response.<br/>
+- By analysing data pertaining to researchers' and policy professionals' participation in policy networks one can test assumptions around interdisciplinarity and identify powerful knowledge gatekeepers.<br/>

 [New regulatory strategies to manage medicines shortages in Europe](https://doi.org/10.1016/j.ijpharm.2020.119171)<br/>
 by Musazzi, Umberto M.; Di Giorgio, Domenico; Minghetti, Paola<br/>